 There are four elements in a Texas medical malpractice case:

-• A duty was owed to the patient.
-A duty is created when the patient comes under that provider’s care.
+1. A duty was owed to the patient.
+A duty is created when the patient comes under the care of a medical professional.

-• The duty of care was breached.
-A health care provider is held to the standard of a reasonably competent provider of the same specialty under similar conditions.
+2. The duty of care was breached.
+A healthcare provider is held to the standard of a reasonably competent provider of the same specialty under similar conditions.
 When the doctor or health care provider’s conduct falls below the currently accepted medical standards in Texas, there is a breach of that duty.

-Requirements For Filing A Medical Malpractice Claim in Austin, TX
+Requirements For Filing Medical Malpractice Claims in Austin, TX

-Texas law requires that 60-day notice be given to the defendant health care provider before a claim is filed.
-It also mandates that within 120 days of filing a medical malpractice claim that you serve an expert’s medical report on the defendant with the medical expert’s curriculum vitae and the expert’s opinion regarding the standard of care, the manner in which the defendant doctor failed to adhere to the standards, the causal relationship between the failure and injury, and the harm that resulted or the damages.
+Texas law requires that a 60-day notice be given to the defendant’s healthcare provider before a claim is filed.
+It also mandates that within 120 days of filing a medical malpractice claim, you must serve an expert’s medical report on the defendant.
+This report should include the medical expert’s curriculum vitae and their opinion regarding:

 Cap Or Limit On Damages